juanma-wp/enterprise-block-editor/Course Curriculum.md

   * Implementing ESLint and Prettier for maintaining code standards
   * Advanced Git workflows for managing block development in large teams

-### Module 12: Integration with Enterprise Systems
+### Module 12: Block Development for Enterprise Requirements

 * **12.1: Headless WordPress and Gutenberg**
   * Benefits and challenges of a headless setup
   * Decoupling the front-end from WordPress using the REST API or GraphQL
-  * Fetching Gutenberg block data via the REST API
+  * Fetching Gutenberg block data via the REST API or GraphQL
-  * Handling Block Attributes in Headless
+  * Handling Block Attributes in a Headless environment
 * **12.2: Integrating Third-Party APIs**
   * Fetching and displaying external data in blocks
   * Authentication strategies
-* **12.3: Building Full-Site Editing Features**
-  * Building and extending block themes with theme.json
-  * Creating template parts and custom templates
-* **12.4: Multisite and Multilingual Considerations**
+* **12.4: Multisite Considerations**
   * Global vs. Site-Specific Blocks
   * Customizing block permissions based on user roles across sites
-  * Compatibility with plugins like WPML for block translation

 ### Module 13: Roadmap and Case Studies